 Stop Skipping Meals

-In the same study, researchers found that skipping meals could hinder weight loss results by about 8 pounds.
+In the same study, researchers found that skipping meals could hinder weight loss results by about 8 pounds, plus won’t help you lose that belly fat.
 Those who missed meals had a harder time slimming down, and McTiernan believes this has something to do with the tendency to respond to high-calorie foods after periods of fasting.
 Plus, depriving yourself of food can actually lead your body to hold onto fat because it thinks it’s in starvation mode.
 So if you’re hungry, don’t hold back.